-We have experienced significant losses since inception and have a significant accumulated deficit.
+We have experienced significant losses since inception and, at December 31, 2013, had an accumulated deficit of approximately \$132.3 million.
 We expect to incur additional operating losses in the future and expect our cumulative losses to increase.
-As of December 31, 2012, we have approximately \$3.4 million in cash available.
-Based on our projected budgetary needs and funding from existing grants over the next two years, we expect to be able to maintain the current level of our operations into the second quarter of 2014.
+As of December 31, 2013, we had approximately \$5.9 million in cash available.
+Based on our projected budgetary needs and funding from existing grants over the next two years and prior to making any sales to Lincoln Park Capital Fund, LLC relating to the equity facility under the Common Stock Purchase Agreement, we expect to be able to maintain the current level of our operations for at least the next twelve months.

-We have sufficient funds through our existing biodefense grant facilities from the NIAID, a division of the NIH, to finance our biodefense projects for the next several years.
-In September 2009, we received a NIAID grant for approximately \$9.4 million for the development of our biodefense programs and recently received an additional SBIR grant from NIAD for \$600,000.
+We have sufficient funds through our existing biodefense grant facilities from the NIAID, a division of the NIH, and BARDA to finance our biodefense projects for the next several years.
+In September 2013, we entered into contracts with the NIH and BARDA for the development of OrbeShieldTM that would provide up to \$32.7 million of funding in the aggregate if options to extend the contracts are exercised by BARDA and the NIH.
+In September, 2009, we received a NIAID grant for approximately \$9.4 million for the development of our biodefense programs and, in July 2012, we received an additional SBIR grant from NIAID for \$600,000 and in February 2014, we were awarded a one-year NIAID SBIR grant award of approximately \$300,000 to further evaluate SGX943 as a treatment for melioidosis.
 Our biodefense grants have an overhead component that allows us an agency-approved percentage over our incurred costs.
-We estimate that the overhead component, which is approximately 21% above our subcontracted expenses, will finance some fixed costs for direct employees working on the grants and other administrative costs.
+We estimate that the overhead component associated with our existing contracts and grants will fund some fixed costs for direct employees working on the grants and other administrative costs.

 Our products are positioned for or are currently in clinical trials, and we have not yet generated any significant revenues from sales or licensing of them.
-From inception through December 2012, we have expended approximately \$46.7 million developing our current product candidates for pre-clinical research and development and clinical trials, and we currently expect to spend at least \$3 million over the next two years in connection with the development of our therapeutic and vaccine products, licenses, employment agreements, and consulting agreements.
+From inception through December 2013, we have expended approximately \$51.8 million developing our current product candidates for pre-clinical research and development and clinical trials, and we currently expect to spend at least \$10.8 million over the next twelve months in connection with the development of our therapeutic and vaccine products, licenses, employment agreements, and consulting agreements of which approximately \$6.8 million will be reimbursed through our existing government contracts and grants.
 Unless and until we are able to generate sales or licensing revenue from one of our product candidates, we will require additional funding to meet these commitments, sustain our research and development efforts, provide for future clinical trials, and continue our operations.
 There can be no assurance we can raise such funds.
 If additional funds are raised through the issuance of equity securities, stockholders may experience dilution of their ownership interests, and the newly issued securities may have rights superior to those of the common stock.
 If additional funds are raised by the issuance of debt, we may be subject to limitations on our operations.
 If we cannot raise such additional funds, we may have to delay or stop some or all of our drug development programs.

-If we are unsuccessful in developing our products, our ability to generate revenues will be significantly impaired.
+If we are unable to develop our products candidates, our ability to generate revenues and viability as a company will be significantly impaired.